talmidhaham/RabbitRpc/README.md

 ## open the http://localhost:5200/swagger/index.html
 and try the rabbit Action
 in the Type string put any Value you want And you'll get Back the Entity that you Add in the DB.
+You Can access the DB with the Connection String That I'll send you by mail !!!!!